UltraEngine/tableplusplus/README.md

 ## License

-If you use this code you must include this README file somewhere in your application directory or subdirectory.
+If you use this code you must include this README file somewhere in your application directory or subdirectory where it is accessible to the end user.